lorenzo-stack/AmarantoDeCillisGumus/RASD/RASD SafeStreet.md

 #### 1.1.1 General purpose

-SafeStreets is a crowd-sourced application where citezens can report traffic violations to authorities along with pictures and relative informations about the infraction.
+SafeStreets is a crowd-sourced application where citezens can report traffic violations to authorities along with pictures and relative informations about the infractions.
 After their validation, if it's requested, the system provides the possibility of analyze the collected data, such as enlighting possible unsafe areas or the list of vehicles that commit an infraction, based on the role of the final user.

 In addiction, SafeStreets can cross its informations with the ones provided by the municipality and suggest reasonable interventions for unsafe areas.
 Then it can also supply public authorities, such as the local police, with data in order to generate traffic tickets from them.
-Finally it elaborates statistics on different layers showing the effectiveness of SafeStreet and its impact on the community.
+Finally it elaborates statistics on different layers showing the effectiveness of SafeStreets and its impact on the community.

 #### 1.1.2 Goals